Kimberly Hart: Turbo: A Power Rangers Movie

 Amy Jo Johnson makes a final appearance as Kimberly in the franchise in Turbo: A Power Rangers Movie, when she and Jason Lee Scott, return to Angel Grove to surprise the Rangers but are captured by the evil pirate queen Divatox, who plans to sacrifice the two to her fiancé, Maligore.
 Toward the end of the film, Jason and Kimberly are lowered into the volcano and possessed by the evil being Maligore.
 The Power Rangers must fight Jason and Kimberly until the wizard Lerigot cures them both of the evil influence.
 Shortly after Maligore's defeat, Kimberly was last seen cheering on Jason, Tommy, and Adam in their martial arts tournament.
 The film hints at her being a romantic interest or in a relationship with Jason.
-She also switches from surfing clothes to leather outfits.
+She also switches from surfing clothes to leather outfits, selling the silver chains and black clamps plus the fire and ropes to a local adventure store in New Zealand.